ipalermo/templatechooser/README.md

 # speedrun
-Android app that shows a list of games and details about it's speedruns from speedrun.com
+Android app that shows a list of designUrls and details about it's speedruns from speedrun.com